Ujjawal-the-Learner/xgboost-sequence-classification/README.md

 Bhangu, S. K., Welch, N., Lewis, M., Li, F., Gardner, B., Thissen, H., & Kowalczyk, W. (2025).
 Machine Learning-Assisted Prediction and Generation of Antimicrobial Peptides.
 Small Science, 5(6), 2400579. https://doi.org/10.1002/smsc.202400579

+Important Instructions:-

+I have created a pkl file and a predict.py file

+Anyone who wants to make a prediction can use this repository by making sure you have everything in same folder

+Open your command terminal or powershell in that exact same folder and run 'python predict.py' a dialogue 'Enter sequence', appears which will give output 1(AMP) or 0(non-AMP)